From UWSMPH - Department of Anesthesiology

 Late registration (< 30 calendar days before course date): $1750

 Very late registration (≤ 7 days before course date): $1850

 Discounts for current UWSMPH faculty, UW Anesthesiology Residency alumni, and groups (≥ 4 learners) are available.
-For discount information, please contact Richard E. Galgon, MD, MS.
+For discount information, please contact Karin Zuegge, MD.

-All pricing includes parking, breakfast, lunch, snacks, course materials, and CME credits.
+All pricing includes parking, breakfast, lunch, course materials, and CME credits.

 We currently cannot accept payments on-line, so after registration you can either mail payment via check, or provide credit card information through contact with the Simulation Program office.
 Payments received within 7 business days will be credited to the registration date.
 We reserve the right to cancel the registration if payment is not received within 7 business days.

 Click here to register: MOCA® Registration

 Course Cancellation: A minimum of three learners is required to run a course session.
 If three learners have not registered within three weeks of the course session date, the course session will be canceled and a full refund of registration fees will be returned to each registered learner.
 Alternatively, the registered learner may apply paid funds towards registration in a future course session.